 Ascending the Persian Mothership Film Event on Wed 8 Feb, 18.45

-Artist Parham Ghalamdar presents a screening of two short films to accompany his exhibition.
+Artist Parham Ghalamdar presents a programme of short films to accompany his exhibition.
 We will be joined by artist Parham Ghalamdar for an intro and the screening will be followed by Q&A with one of the filmmakers Martin Cooper.
 You can find more info here.

 Want to find out more about Parham Ghalamdar?